mackieks/MaplePad/README.md

-# Dreamcast Pop'n'Music Controller<br/>Using Raspbery Pi Pico (RP2040)
+# Dreamcast Pop'n Music Controller<br/>Using Raspbery Pi Pico (RP2040)

 ## Intro
-This is a homebrew controller for playing the Pop'n'Music games on the Sega Dreamcast using a Raspberry Pi Pico.
+This is a homebrew controller for playing the Pop'n Music games on the Sega Dreamcast using a Raspberry Pi Pico.

 ![Image of controller](https://github.com/charcole/Dreamcast-PopnMusic/blob/main/Photos/IMG_4824.jpeg)
 *Please excuse the kid mess in this photo (and my own mess) :)*